maxzheng/great-life-guide/README.md

 ----------------

-To ensure that you don't get lost in the details and to gain more meaning in your life, you should have a personal mission, which is something that you are passionate about, gets you out of bed early every morning, and very *personal* to you.
+To ensure that you don't get lost in the details and to gain more meaning in your life, you should have a personal mission, which is something that you are passionate about and want to do in your lifetime, gets you out of bed early every morning, you gladly do it for free, and is very *personal* to you.

-My personal mission is to complete and use guide to help everyone be happy and productive.
+My personal mission is to enable everyone to be happy and productive.

 Values
 ------